Allen-Synthesis/EuroPi/software/contrib/pams.md

   a short-long-short-long-... pattern of notes.
 Greater than 50% results in a long-short-long-short-... pattern of notes
 - `Quant` -- quantization scale
 - `Mute` -- if a channel is muted its output will always be zero.
 A muted channel can still be edited.
+- `Reset` -- if set to `Y` all channel settings are reset to their defaults

 ### Phase Offsets